Center for Human Genetics & Genomics News

 Center for Human Genetics and Genomics Hosts Human Genetics in NYC Conference

-In February 2019, the Center for Human Genetics and Genomics, under the leadership of Dr. Chakravarti, hosted the 7th Human Genetics in NYC conference at NYU Langone.
+In February 2019, the Center for Human Genetics and Genomics, under the leadership of Aravinda Chakravarti, PhD, hosted the 7th Human Genetics in NYC conference at NYU Langone.
 The full-day event, which was attended by more than 400 researchers, ethicists, and other experts in human genetics from across New York City, is held biannually in collaboration with The Rockefeller University, Columbia University, and Icahn School of Medicine at Mount Sinai.
 This event drew more attendees than any other in its four-year history.

 “Here at our new center, we have big ambitions to improve the science and clinical practice of human genetics,” said Dr. Chakravarti in his welcome remarks.
 Dr. Evrony also spoke, detailing his research focused on genetic conditions that lead to severe developmental abnormalities.